symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

 - Finish :doc:`sending a transfer transaction guide <sending-a-transfer-transaction>`
 - Finish :doc:`converting an account to multisig guide <../account/converting-an-account-to-multisig>`
-- NEM2-SDK
-- A text editor or IDE
+- Know how to :doc:`create accounts <../account/creating-and-opening-an-account>`
-- An multisig account with XEM
+- An multisig :ref:`account with cat.currency <setup-getting-a-test-account>`
-- An cosignatory account with XEM
+- An cosignatory :ref:`account with cat.currency <setup-getting-a-test-account>`

 ************************
 Let’s get into some code
 ************************

 Bob has finished filling his basket, and he is ready to pay.
-The cashier's screen indicates that the cost of the purchase adds up to 10 XEM.
+The cashier's screen indicates that the cost of the purchase adds up to 10 cat.currency.

 1. Bob needs to know which is the public key of the multisig account that he shares with Alice, and his private key to start announcing the transaction.